 There are many days when the air quality outside may negatively affect our health.
 Many pollutants, such as pollen and dander, can easily find their way inside through open windows, doors, and even the gaps between door frames.
 Frequently check your weather app for air quality updates in your area.
 When the air quality is bad or if it’s a windy day, try keeping your windows and doors closed to defend against unwanted pollutants in your home.

-Use an air purifier with a HEPA filter and UV sterilization
+Use an air purifier with a HEPA filter and UV-C light

 Adding an air purifier with a HEPA filter to your home can help eliminate unwanted particles and improve indoor air quality.
-The TruSens air purifiers are designed with 4 levels of purification, one of those being a DuPont™ HEPA filter.
-The HEPA filter captures particulate matter down to 0.3 microns and the UV light kills organisms captured by the filter.
+The TruSens Z-2000 and Z-3000 air purifiers are designed with 4 levels of purification, one of those being a DuPont™ HEPA filter.
+The HEPA filter captures particulate matter down to 0.3 microns and the UV-C light destroys germs and bacteria trapped in the filter.
 This combination creates an improved living space for you and your family.